Start Here

 - Export to LCC, PLY, USDZ, 3D Tiles

 PortalCam owners: The PortalCam produces Gaussian Splat output only.
-It does not connect to LixelStudio and does not produce point clouds.
-If your project requires measured deliverables, your PortalCam data cannot serve that need.
+It cannot produce point clouds.

 Software

 Four applications, two pipelines.
-Each has a specific and non-interchangeable role.
-Sending data to the wrong application will either produce an error or a result that does not match the deliverable requirement.
+Each has a specific, non-interchangeable role.
 See 2.4 Software Map for the full ecosystem overview.

 LixelGO

-Mobile app (iOS and Android).
-Connects to the L2 Pro and K1 via WiFi.
-Controls scanning, displays a real-time point cloud preview, manages control point marking during the scan, and configures RTK/NTRIP.
-This is your primary field interface for both devices.
-It does not process data.
+Mobile app (iOS/Android).
+Connects via WiFi.
+Controls scanning, displays real-time point cloud preview, manages control point marking, configures RTK/NTRIP.
+Does not process data.

 LCC Scan